Alter-Dimensions/beetween/docs/product/team.md

 Communication should be efficient and clear.

-* **Primary Channel:** Use direct messages or dedicated Discord channels.
+* **Primary Channel:** Use direct messages or but we can transperency use dedicated Discord channels.
 Communication should be concise and to the point.
 * **Meetings are a Bug, Not a Feature:**
   * Only schedule a meeting if it's the only way to solve a problem.
   * Keep them as short as possible.